TWG-ALEX/AltisLight-Bridge/README.md

 1: Download file "initserver.sqf"

+2: Download file "mission.sqm"

-2: De-pbo your mission file "Exile.Altis.pbo"
+3: De-pbo your mission file "Exile.Altis.pbo"

-3: Replace "initserver.sqf"in Exile.Altis/
+4: Replace "initserver.sqf" and "mission.sqm" in Exile.Altis/

-4: Pbo your Exile.Altis
+5: Pbo your Exile.Altis

-5: Upload in your server.
+6: Upload in your server.

 Thank you